February 18, 2025

 Keycloak Overview

 Keycloak is an open-source IAM platform provided by Red Hat’s JBoss.
 It supports various authentication and authorization protocols, including OpenID Connect (OIDC) and SAML 2.0.
-For most use cases, OIDC is recommended due to its modern and efficient implementation compared to SAML.

 Setting Up Keycloak